Naoru347/RandomGroups/ReadMe.txt

 O Get number of groups from the user to generate groupings O Change the pairing function based on the user input O Add a graphical interface
+O UPDATE save function to only save to CSV when explicitly called by the user.